 When it was first unveiled, there was an element of surprise associated with the home-related finds at Urban Outfitters.
 Most people had been aware of this brand before, of course, as a place for trendy clothes and knickknacks, but never for something like bed linens or even a sofa.
 That's why it was so exciting, years ago, when Urban Outfitters introduced home products.
-Suddenly Urban Outfitters became just as well known for its budget-friendly furnishings and accessories as it has been for its effortlessly cool fashion.
+Suddenly Urban Outfitters became just as well known for its budget-friendly furnishings and accessories as it had been for its effortlessly cool fashion.

-If you're looking to see which other brands offer products similar to Urban Outfitters and expand on this aesthetic elsewhere, we found 12 online and in-store options that have a similar mindset toward a casual and clean look.
-Whether you're researching ways to refresh a bedroom, overhaul a kitchen, or detail a living space, these 12 stores are sure to have a few stylish surprises to offer.
+If you're looking to see which other brands offer boho-chic, globally inspired products similar to Urban Outfitters and expand on this aesthetic elsewhere, here are 16 stores to shop.
+Whether you're researching ways to refresh a bedroom, overhaul a kitchen, or detail a living space, these stores like Urban Outfitters are sure to have a few stylish surprises to offer.